Why take part in somatic psychotherapy?

 After we start working together, you will begin to have an increased awareness and understanding of yourself, your body and your relationships to others in your life.
 You will experience increased nervous system regulation and capacity to be with difficult feelings and emotions.
 You will learn to pay attention to your whole self – your body, your mind and your heart — and become clear about what is most important to you in your life.
 You will become more curious and aware of yourself, begin to turn towards and pay attention to yourself, and to your body in fresh and functional ways, have more clarity, more energy, increased feelings of peacefulness and calm, less anxiety, and an increased sense of wholeness within yourself. whole body health

 How long will the therapy process take? whole body health

-What is my role as your psychotherapist, relational somatic therapist & co-regulating trauma touch practitioner?
+What is my role as your psychotherapist, relational somatic therapist & co-regulating touch bodywork for trauma practitioner?

-My role is to hold the “frame” or “container” of the therapeutic relationship.
+My role is to hold embodied presence – or the “container” of the therapeutic relationship.
 This means that I will listen closely to what you feel and bring in with you to share in our work together and find ways to be with and reflect with you on the material you bring.
-We will work deeply at the level of the nervous system, your attachment patterns and your family of origin – to invite change slowly, deeply and gradually.
+We will work deeply at the level of the nervous system – understand your attachment patterns and the trauma patterns within your family of origin – to invite change slowly, deeply and gradually.
 I will be alert to the recurring relational and somatic themes that arise in different parts of your life and together we will explore what meanings you make of the relationships, past and present, in your life.
 As time goes on, we will start to more easily notice where these themes and meanings arise, how they impact your life and how you respond.
 We may even notice how these themes and meanings can creep into our relationship – which is great because if they are alive between us we can work with them in real-time.
 I will also focus the session on drawing in themes and ideas from other sessions so that we can start to put the pieces together.